DataTalksClub/machine-learning-zoomcamp/cohorts/2023/06-trees/homework.md

 ### Preparing the dataset

 For this homework, we only want to use a subset of data.
 This is the same subset we used in homework #2.
+But in contrast to homework #2 we are going to use all columns of the dataset.

 First, keep only the records where `ocean_proximity` is either `'<1H OCEAN'` or `'INLAND'`